absa-subatomic-legacy/subatomic-documentation/docs/quantum-mechanic/command-reference.md

 ---
 #### `sub request project environments`
-After creating a Subatomic Project, a user can request that the Project have OpenShift environments provisioned for it's use.
-When requesting these environments, if the Project has not had it's build/dev and release pipelines defined, the Project will be assigned a default pipeline structure.
+After creating a Subatomic Project, a user can request that the Project have OpenShift environments provisioned for its use.
+When requesting these environments, if the Project has not had its build/dev and release pipelines defined, the Project will be assigned a default pipeline structure.
 The following actions are then performed:

 1. Configure the Project OpenShift resources:
     1. Create an OpenShift namespace created for each environment of each deployment and release pipeline associated to a Project.